 Is it possible to practice yoga as a faithful Catholic?

-Every time I mention yoga here at Kitchen Stewardship, like I did in Monday’s “Get Moving” challenge, I receive negative feedback challenging me to look into the issue and find that Catholic Church teaching explicitly forbids yoga.
+Every time I mention yoga here at Kitchen Stewardship, like I did in this post about harnessing the power in a woman’s natural cycle, I receive feedback challenging me to look into the issue and find that Catholic Church teaching explicitly forbids yoga.

-As I have this week, I’ve discovered a few things.
+As I looked into the issue further, I discovered a few things.

 First, there is certainly controversy on this issue.
 Part of the reason I took time to research the subject of Catholicism and yoga is simply because I felt obstinate about it, and I remembered a quote from Christopher West that struck my whole moms’ Bible study with truth: that whatever Church teaching people feel strongly about arguing against is probably simply because they want to disobey and sin.

 Was that me?
 I thought.
 Is yoga just a stumbling block to my faith?
 I’m not about to let Satan get a foothold by tricking me into complacency, the greatest trick in his toolbox, if there really is something spiritually dangerous here.

 I struck out to find the Catholic Church’s official teaching on yoga, and found some information from the Vatican, some views from Christianity, and a lot of folks’ opinions along the way.
 Bear with me to the end of this one; it’ll be worth it.

 Is Yoga a Pagan Hindu Religious Practice or Just Exercise?

 If one is to discuss this subject with any degree of intelligence, one must first determine if the physical motions of yoga can be separated from the spirituality that often comes with it, and which may be the foundation of the practice in Eastern religions.